NTU-FRELab/fish-flow/README.md

 4. Variable List

   * Site: Survey sites.
 XXXX.
   * Human_pop: Human population.
-XXXX Data from *Center for International Earth Science Information Network - CIESIN - Columbia University (2018)*.
+Unit: inhabitants km<sup>-2</sup>.
+Data from *Center for International Earth Science Information Network - CIESIN - Columbia University (2018)*.
   * PP: Primary production.
 Unit: mg m<sup>-2</sup>day<sup>-1</sup>.
 Data from *European Union-Copernicus Marine Service (2022)*.
   * SST: Sea surface temperature.
 Unit: &deg;C. Data from *Liu et al. (2014)*.
-  * SS: Stable substrate
+  * SS: Stable substrate.
+Unit: mean proportion of stable substrate at each site.
+Data from our survey using photo-qurat methods.
-  * US: Unstable substrate
+  * US: Unstable substrate.
+Unit: mean proportion of unstable substrate at each site.
+Data from our survey using photo-qurat methods.
-  * S4: Fine-scale slope
+  * S4: Fine-scale slope.
+Value of slope at a 4 cm resolution at each site.
+Data from our survey using photogrammetry methods.
-  * S32: Coarse-scale slope
+  * S32: Coarse-scale slope.
+Value of slope at a 32 cm resolution at each site.
+Data from our survey using photogrammetry methods.
-  * PROC4: Fine-scale profile curvature
+  * PROC4: Fine-scale profile curvature.
+Value of profile curvature at a 4 cm resolution at each site.
+Data from our survey using photogrammetry methods.
-  * PLC4: Fine-scale planform curvature
+  * PLC4: Fine-scale planform curvature.
+Value of planform curvature at a 4 cm resolution at each site.
+Data from our survey using photogrammetry methods.
-  * PROC32: Coarse-scale profile curvature
+  * PROC32: Coarse-scale profile curvature.
+Value of profile curvature at a 32 cm resolution at each site.
+Data from our survey using photogrammetry methods.
-  * PLC32: Coarse-scale planform curvature
+  * PLC32: Coarse-scale planform curvature.
+Value of profile curvature at a 32 cm resolution at each site.
+Data from our survey using photogrammetry methods.
-  * SC: Surface complexity

-**File 2: *Abiotic variable.csv***
+  * SC: Surface complexity.
+Value of surface complexity at a 1 cm resolution at each site.
+Data from our survey using photogrammetry methods.

 ---------------------------------

-#### File: Benthic composition.csv
+**File 2: *Benthic composition.csv***

 **Description: The data were used to analyze the biotic drivers of fish energy flows.
 All the data were obtained from field surveys using photo-quadrat methods.**